The Night Before (song): Background and recording

-Recording

-The Beatles recorded "The Night Before" and George Harrison's "You Like Me Too Much" on 17 February 1965, during the third session devoted to the soundtrack of their second feature film Help!
-Recorded in EMI's Studio Two, George Martin produced the session, assisted by engineers Norman Smith and Ken Scott.
+The Beatles recorded "The Night Before" on 17 February 1965 during the third session for the soundtrack of their second feature film, Help!, in which they also recorded George Harrison's song "You Like Me Too Much".
+Recording in EMI's Studio Two, George Martin produced the session, assisted by engineers Norman Smith and Ken Scott.
 The band achieved a satisfactory basic track in two takes, featuring McCartney singing and playing bass, Ringo Starr on drums, Harrison playing rhythm guitar on his Gretsch Tennessean, and Lennon playing a Hohner Pianet electric piano, the first time the instrument was used on a Beatles recording.

 The band overdubbed several parts onto take two.
-McCartney double-tracked his vocal, Lennon and Harrison added backing vocals, Starr added maracas to the bridge, and McCartney and Harrison – the former of whom using his new Epiphone Casino – played a dual guitar solo, doubling each other at the octave.
+McCartney double-tracked his vocal, Lennon and Harrison added backing vocals, Starr added maracas to the bridge, and McCartney and Harrison – the former of whom using his new Epiphone Casino – played a dual guitar solo, doubling each other in octaves.
 McCartney was pleased with the final recording, telling Melody Maker, "that sound was one of the best [we] had got on record, instrumentally."

 On 18 February 1965, Martin, Smith, and Scott mixed the song for mono in the control room of Studio Two.
 Smith and engineer Malcolm Davies remixed it for stereo on 23 February.
 On 18 April in EMI's Room 65, another stereo remix was made by Martin, Smith, and Phil McDonald for the film company United Artists, but it was never used.